Press secretary Sarah Sanders is leaving the White House

 Sanders' tenure at the White House was marked by contentious public confrontations with the media over the president's agenda and her own misstatements, as well as a diminishing number of official briefings for the press.
 She has not briefed the media for 94 days — since March 11 — more than double the previous longest dry stint of the Trump administration.

-In May 2007, she told reporters that "countless" FBI officials had said to her that they had lost confidence in then-FBI Director Jim Comey — a comment that suggested there was good reason other than interfering with an investigation into possible Trump operation Russia ties for the president to fire him.
-Special Counsel Robert Mueller later reported that Sanders acknowledged she had no evidence for the claim.
+In May 2017, she told reporters that "countless" FBI officials had told her that they had lost confidence in then-FBI Director Jim Comey — a comment that suggested the president had good reason to fire him other than the Russia investigation.
+Special counsel Robert Mueller later reported that Sanders acknowledged she had no evidence for the claim.

 It was one of many occasions on which journalists questioned the credibility of Sanders' assertions from the White House podium.